Generation Adidas Cup

-The tournament served as a springboard into the professional game for some top prospects, such as Tristan Bowen (Los Angeles Galaxy), Andy Najar (D.C.
+The tournament served as a springboard into the professional game for some top prospects, such as Tristan Bowen (Los Angeles Galaxy), Julien Ngoy (Stoke City), Andy Najar (D.C.
 United), Bryan Leyva (FC Dallas), Juan Agudelo (New York Red Bulls), Bill Hamid (D.C.
-United), Victor Ulloa (FC Dallas), and Ruben Luna (FC Dallas).
+United), Victor Ulloa (FC Dallas), and Sebastian Saucedo (Real Salt Lake).

 Competition

 The tournament initially consisted of four groups made up of four teams from foundation to 2012, with the top team from each group advancing to the single-game knockout stages.
 For the 2013-2014 season a new format was introduced, early in the season a qualifying tournament for domestic teams was held with the top nine sides plus three invitational foreign sides qualifying for the finals of the tournament in 2014.

-The 2014 finals was contested with three groups of four teams with one foreign side in each group, with the group winners and the best runner up advancing to the knock out stage.
+The 2014 finals was contested with three groups of four teams with one foreign side in each group, with the group winners and the best runner-up advancing to the knock out stage.
 A second "domestic" division is contested for MLS clubs with did not qualify for the finals proper.

 For 2015 the "International Division" was renamed as the "Champions Division".
 As before there were three groups of four teams, however the number of foreign teams per group was increased to two meaning only the top six MLS academy teams qualified.
 The secondary domestic division was renamed as the "Premier Division" and one foreign team was invited to compete in each group.

 Seattle Sounders FC became the first MLS team to win the new Champions Division, defeating Valencia CF in the 2019 final.
 The entire tournament was streamed on Twitch.